cartographer-project/cartographer/docs/source/configuration.rst

 double min_score
   Threshold for the scan match score below which a match is not considered.
   Low scores indicate that the scan and map do not look similar.

+double min_low_resolution_score
+  Threshold for the score of the low resolution grid below which a match is not considered.
+Only used for 3D.

 double global_localization_min_score
   Threshold below which global localizations are not trusted.